Cover bild

 Why the effort?
 Because the same Heise article can appear with five different tracking parameters in the URL.
 Without normalization, the system would consider it five different articles and try to process it five times.
 The URL normalization extracts only the essential part of the URL – clean, without tracking parameters – and that’s what gets saved in the database.
 Duplicates are then reliably detected and skipped.

-3.2.5 Workflow veröffentlichen
+3.2.5 Publish the Workflow

 Set the Schedule Trigger to 2 hours and activate the workflow via the toggle at the top right.

-3.3 Agent 2: Redaktionelle Einzelbewertung
+3.3 Agent 2: Individual editorial evaluation

 Ulf: “Okay, we now have an archive full of articles, but how do we know which ones are worth reading?”